Saussky/StandingAI/README.md

 # AI-Powered Standing Desk Tracker

 ## Introduction
 This project aims to promote a healthier working environment by tracking the amount of time spent standing at a desk.
-It employs a basic AI image recognition system using MobileNetV2 as the base model, enhanced with a custom-trained layer for distinguishing between sitting and standing postures.
+It employs a basic AI image recognition system using MobileNetV2 as the base model, enhanced with a custom-trained layer for distinguishing between sitting and standing positions.

 ## Setup
 ### Prerequisites